AtlasKaczek/WorkEpicProject/README.md

 It is a Go application that retrieves information about which game is discounted this way for the current week from this site and sends a Slack message containing the game's title with a link to game's store page.
 This app uses a webhook found through some tinkering on epic games store free games page:
 ->f12
 ->Go to "Network"
-->Ctrl+r to relode the page
+->Ctrl+r to reloade the page
-->Ctrl+f to search for some game that's currently free ->Go to "Headers"
+->Ctrl+f to search for some game that's currently free and click on the result ->Go to "Headers"
 ->"Request url" is what we want

+This app uses "Incoming WebHooks" app extension to slack channel.
+Feel free to change url given by this extension to use this on your slack channel.

 ## Project files
 ### json_func.go